solids4foam/solids4foam.github.io/support/README.md

 ## Consulting and Support

 Our consulting team provide solutions to a wide range of computational problems.
-These include developing, implementing and verifying models and methods for **computational solid mechanics**, **fluid-solid interactions**, and **computational fluid dynamics**.
+These include developing, implementing and verifying models and methods for:

+- **Computational solid mechanics**
+- **Fluid-solid interactions**
+- **Computational fluid dynamics**

 In addition to providing support, the solids4foam team is available to join collaborative research projects and funding proposals.
 For general enquiries, reach out at: contact@solids4foam.com

 <!-- {% include list.liquid all=true %} -->